island-lang/island-lang.github.io/README.md

 	greeting = "Hi"
 ```

-If a type is not specified, it would be inferred as long as the assigned values share the same underlying type:
+If a type is not specified, it would be automatically inferred as long as the assigned values share the same underlying type:
 ```isl
 let greeting